Cheek

 The cheeks (buccae) constitute the area of the face below the eyes and between the nose and the left or right ear.
-"Buccal" means relating to the cheek.
+Buccal means relating to the cheek.
 In humans, the region is innervated by the buccal nerve.
 The area between the inside of the cheek and the teeth and gums is called the vestibule or buccal pouch or buccal cavity and forms part of the mouth.
-In other animals the cheeks may also be referred to as jowls.
+In other animals, the cheeks may also be referred to as "jowls".

 Structure

-Humans

 Cheeks are fleshy in humans, the skin being suspended by the chin and the jaws, and forming the lateral wall of the human mouth, visibly touching the cheekbone below the eye.
 The inside of the cheek is lined with a mucous membrane (buccal mucosa, part of the oral mucosa).

 During mastication (chewing), the cheeks and tongue between them serve to keep the food between the teeth.